makevoid/ethereum-simple-multisig-poc/README.md

 A traditional multisig vault implementation using Foundry, where ETH is stored directly in the contract and requires signatures from two owners to execute transfers.

+The code inplements a 2/2 multi signature scheme in which two signatures are required to unlock the funds managed by the smart contract.

 ## Features

 - **Two-Owner Multisig**: Requires both owners to authorize transfers